Alvarez blasts Baker, Astros to World Series title vs Phils

 But by the time Schwarber batted in the eighth, the NL’s home run leader was reduced to bunting, trying for a hit to stir a dormant Phillies offense.
 His bunt went foul with two strikes, resulting in a strikeout.

-In the sixth, Houston got two runners on base against starter Zack Wheeler for the first time in the game, with Jose Altuve reaching on a forceout after a hit batter and rookie Jeremy Pena singling.
+In the sixth, Houston got two runners on base against Wheeler for the first time in the game, when Martín Maldonado was hit by a pitch, Jose Altuve grounded into a forceout and Peña singled.

-Phillies manager Rob Thomson went to left-handed reliver Jose Alvarado to face the lefty slugger for the fourth time in the series – Alvarez had popped out twice and been hit by a pitch the first three times.
+Phillies manager Rob Thomson went to left-handed reliever José Alvarado to face the lefty slugger for the fourth time in the series — Alvarez had popped out twice and been hit by a pitch the first three times.

+“I thought Wheels still had really good stuff.
+It wasn’t about that.
+It was just I thought the matchup was better with Alvarado on Alvarez at that time,” Thomson said.

-And Alvarado had allowed only three homers to left hitters in his six big league seasons, until his 2-1 pitch, when Alvarez crushed the 99 mph sinker.
+And Alvarado had allowed only three homers to lefty hitters in his six big league seasons, until his 2-1 pitch, when Alvarez crushed the 99 mph sinker.

+“It’s kind of a dirty inning and I thought, I mean, going into the series it was always kind of Alvarado on Alvarez,” Thomson said.
+“It was the sixth inning and I felt like the normal back end of the bullpen guys could get through it.”

 Alvarez hadn’t homered since Game 2 of the AL Division Series against Seattle, when his two-run shot in the sixth inning put them up to stay.
 That came after his game-ending, three-run shot in Game 1 for an 8-7 win.